A. J. Bouye

-Arlandus Jacob Bouye (born August 16, 1991) is an American football cornerback who is a free agent.
-He played college football at UCF, and was signed by the Houston Texans as an undrafted free agent in 2013.
-Bouye has also played for the Jacksonville Jaguars, Denver Broncos and Carolina Panthers.
+Arlandus Jacob Bouye (born August 16, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the UCF Knights and was signed by the Houston Texans as an undrafted free agent in 2013.
+Bouye also played for the Jacksonville Jaguars, Denver Broncos, and Carolina Panthers.

-Early years
+Early life

 Bouye attended and played high school football at Tucker High School.

 College career

 Bouye played college football at UCF from 2009 to 2012 under head coach George O'Leary.
-As a freshman, he had 10 total tackles and one pass defensed in six games.
-He saw an expanded role in his sophomore season.
-In ten games, he had 26 total tackles, one interception return for a touchdown (a 42-yarder against Marshall), and eight passes defended.
-As a junior, he appeared in seven games and had 21 total tackles, two interceptions, and five passes defensed.
-In his final season with the Knights in 2012, he had 53 total tackles, three interceptions, 11 passes defensed, one fumble recovery, and one forced fumble.
+As a freshman, he had 10 total tackles and one pass defended in six games.

+Bouye saw an expanded role as a sophomore.
+In 10 games, he had 26 total tackles, an interception returned for a touchdown (a 42-yarder against Marshall), and eight passes defended.

+As a junior, Bouye appeared in seven games and had 21 total tackles, two interceptions, and five passes defensed.

+In his final season with the Knights in 2012, Bouye had 53 total tackles, three interceptions, 11 passes defensed, a fumble recovery, and a forced fumble.
 In that stretch was a 32-yard pick-six and 79-yard fumble recovery touchdown against Memphis and a 76-yard pick-six against Tulsa.
-After his career with the Knights, Bouye entered the 2013 NFL Draft.
+After his career with the Knights, Bouye entered the 2013 NFL draft.